nissl-lab/npoi/README.md

 f.
 Support not only export but also import<br />
 g. .Net 2.0 based even for xlsx and docx (though we also support .NET 4.0)<br />
 h.
 Real successful cases all over the world<br />
-i. huge amout of basic examples
+i. huge amount of basic examples

 NPOI on SNS
 ============